-FDM Digital Solutions has a suite of 8 Stratasys machines and 1 HP Multi Jet Fusion printer — the largest commercially available capacity in the UK with the largest build envelopes for FDM processes.
+FDM Digital Solutions has a suite of 7 Stratasys machines, 1 HP Multi Jet Fusion printer and 2 Roboze machines — the largest commercially available capacity in the UK with the largest build envelopes for FDM processes.

 The FDM Process uses common engineering thermoplastics, enabling high quality engineering components to be produced.
 Unlike many other processes these aren’t simulants and so they represent typical material qualities of parts made in similar materials using different processes.